Meet Dr. Josh Trutt, Curos Chief Medical Officer

 We’re excited to introduce you to our Chief Medical Officer, Dr. Josh Trutt.
 Known for merging Western technology with Eastern alternative therapies, he’s a true pioneer in the medical field.
 His journey through medicine is fascinating and as an advocate for wellness, his efforts are noble to say the least.
-Here, he talks about his start in Emergency Medicine and how he now treats individuals holistically through genetic testing, acupuncture, supplements, and even stem cells.
+Here, he talks about his start in Emergency Medicine and how he now treats individuals holistically through genetic testing, acupuncture, supplements, and advanced procedures such as stem cell therapy.
 His eye-opening definition of success played a significant role in the transition from his traditional training to his current practice.

 How many years have you been practicing traditional medicine and when did your curiosity about supplements begin?